-In addition without a Will in place children’s inheritance may not be as you assume.
-If your one of the millions of the step families in England & Wales today, it could well be that your partner/spouse receives the entire estate and your children receive nothing.
+In addition without a Will in place, children’s inheritance may not be as you assume.
+If you’re one of the millions of the stepfamilies in England & Wales today, it could well be that your partner/spouse receives the entire estate and your children receive nothing.

-The other thing to consider is to make sure that your selected guardian is able to look after your children, in my own family my mother will be well into her 90`s when my youngest reaches her dreaded teenage years, From a pure choice factor I wouldn’t want to be looking after a teen in my 90`s ..
-Would you?
+The other thing to consider is to make sure that your selected guardian is able to look after your children.
+In my own family, my mother will be well into her 90`s when my youngest reaches her dreaded teenage years.
+From a pure choice factor, I wouldn’t want to be looking after a teen in my 90`s… Would you?
 Similarly some families have one child meaning the capability to absorb more children in their unit should the need to do so.
-The same applies for larger families like mine, where adding further children would not only produce a difficult situation but would near financial impossible.
+The same applies for larger families like mine, where adding further children would not only produce a difficult situation but would near financially impossible.

-It is important to include your children, if they are old enough in these decisions.
+It is important to include your children if they are old enough in these decisions.
 You may well get on with Aunt Sarah or Uncle Michael but if your child does not feel comfortable with them, having them as a long term guardian could be a problem storing up for the future.
-A child suddenly be forced upon a guardian without any prior discussion may leave a child wondering if looking after them is through obligation rather than choice.
+A child suddenly being forced upon a guardian without any prior discussion may leave a child wondering if looking after them is through obligation rather than choice.
 A simple conversation with our children does not necessarily traumatise them and constantly fearing our death.
-In some instances it can be reasuring to know that we have considered the implications to help prepare our children as best we can for the future that lies ahead.
+In some instances, it can be reassuring to know that we have considered the implications to help prepare our children as best we can for the future that lies ahead.

-One of the reasons that may be given about avoiding making a Will is the cost anticipated of making a Will is £1000`s.
-In this day and age it is possible to obtain Wills from as £29.99 or certainly less than £200 for a more advice service should you wish to do so.
-With that in mind we no longer have any excuses not to put off what is in essence the most important decision we can make for our children.
-After all none of us of know the exact day time or date when we will ultimately be leaving our children to face the world without us.
+One of the reasons that may be given about avoiding making a Will is the cost.
+Some people believe the anticipated cost of making a Will is £1000`s.
+In this day and age it is possible to obtain Wills from as little as £29.99 or certainly less than £200 for a more advice service should you wish to do so.
+With that in mind, we no longer have any excuses not to put off what is, in essence, the most important decision we can make for our children.
+After all none of us know the exact day time or date when we will ultimately be leaving our children to face the world without us.